bradosia/BookFiler-Widget-QT-Sort-Filter-Tree/dev/readme.md

   treeViewPtr->update();
 ```

+See [/src_example/example00/main.cpp](/src_example/example00/main.cpp) for the full code to test your widget after implementing it.

+# Collaboration

+To begin development, you should fork this repository and begin implementing the source files at [/src/](/src).
+Make a pull request or zip up your forked repository and send it to me when delivering work.

 ## Coding Standards
 Always use the standard library when possible.
 Use `std::shared_ptr` and `std::unique_ptr` instead of raw pointers whenever possible, except when creating widgets since the the QT UI will Immediately take control of the widget. use `boost` if some method does not exist in standard library.
 Finally use `QT5` as the last option.
 For example use `std::string` instead of `QString` so the code is more portable.
 Use `QString` only when necessary to pass to a QT function.